 • Derivatives.
-We may engage in a variety of transactions involving derivatives, such as futures, options and swap contracts.
-Derivatives are financial instruments whose value depends upon, or is derived from, the value of something else, such as one or more underlying investments, pools of investments or indexes.
-We may make use of "short" derivatives positions, the values of which typically move in the opposite direction from the price of the underlying investment, pool of investments or index.
+We may engage to a significant extent in a variety of transactions involving derivatives, including interest rate swaps, swaptions (options on swap contracts), forward delivery contracts and total return swaps, and options on mortgagebacked securities and indices.
+Derivatives are financial instruments whose value depends upon, or is derived from, the value of something else, such as one or more underlying investments, pools of investments, indexes or currencies.
+We may make use of "short" derivatives positions, the values of which typically move in the opposite direction from the price of the underlying investment, pool of investments, index or currency.
 We may use derivatives both for hedging and non-hedging purposes.
 For example, we may use derivatives to increase or decrease the fund's exposure to long- or short-term interest rates (in the United States or abroad) or as a substitute for a direct investment in the securities of one or more issuers.
 However, we may also choose not to use derivatives based on our evaluation of market conditions or the availability of suitable derivatives.
 Investments in derivatives may be applied toward meeting a requirement to invest in a particular kind of investment if the derivatives have economic characteristics similar to that investment.

 Derivatives involve special risks and may result in losses.
 The successful use of derivatives depends on our ability to manage these sophisticated instruments.
-Some derivatives are "leveraged," which means they provide the fund with investment exposure greater than the value of the fund's investment in the derivatives.
+Some derivatives are

+"leveraged," which means they provide the fund with investment exposure greater than the value of the fund's investment in the derivatives.
 As a result, these derivatives may magnify or otherwise increase investment losses to the fund.
 The risk of loss from certain short derivatives positions is theoretically unlimited.
+When the fund invests in derivatives, the fund segregates cash and other liquid assets equivalent in value either to the notional value of the derivative (e.g., including when the fund is a seller of credit protection under a credit default swap) or its mark-tomarket value (e.g., for total return swaps).
 The value of derivatives may move in unexpected ways due to the use of leverage or other factors, especially in unusual market conditions, and may result in increased volatility.

 Other risks arise from the potential inability to terminate or sell derivatives positions.
 A liquid secondary market may not always exist for the fund's derivatives positions.
-In fact, many over-the-counter instruments (investments not traded on an exchange) will not be liquid.
+In fact, many over-thecounter instruments (investments not traded on an exchange) will not be liquid.
 Over-the-counter instruments also involve the risk that the other party to the derivatives transaction will not meet its obligations.
 For further information about additional types and risks of derivatives and the fund's asset segregation policies, see Miscellaneous Investments, Investment Practices and Risks in the Statement of Additional Information (SAI).